Ten Days After Earthquakes in Venezuela, Death Toll Rises to 2,954

 · Telemundo McAllen (KTLM)

-Ten days after the devastating earthquakes in Venezuela, the death toll has reached 2,954, with 16,592 injured, according to Venezuelan authorities.
-The twin earthquakes on June 24, deemed the strongest in a century, have triggered 942 aftershocks and caused the collapse of 190 structures.
-Over 16,309 people have been left homeless.
-The government reported that 6,462 individuals have been rescued, although hopes of finding more survivors diminish with time.
-More than 3,200 international rescuers, some honored by interim President Delcy Rodríguez, have participated in the efforts, with assistance from over 140 nations.
-The Venezuelan people are in deep mourning but still hold onto hope.
+Ten days after the devastating earthquakes in Venezuela, the death toll has reached 2,954, with 16,592 injured, according to local authorities.
+The twin earthquakes on June 24 are deemed the strongest in a century, triggering 942 aftershocks and collapsing 190 structures.
+Over 16,309 people have lost their homes.
+The government reported that 6,462 individuals have been rescued, although hopes of finding more survivors are dwindling.
+More than 3,200 international rescuers, some honored by interim President Delcy Rodríguez, have participated in the efforts.
+Over 140 nations have provided humanitarian aid or rescue teams, as the nation mourns its losses.

 AI summary · Source: Telemundo McAllen (KTLM) →